Rest in Metal: Casting

-The announcement of the series included that Natasha Lyonne would serve as the main lead actress.
+The announcement of the series included that Natasha Lyonne would serve as the lead actress.
 She was approached by Johnson about working on a procedural project together, with Lyonne as the lead character.
 As Johnson explained, the role was "completely cut to measure for her."
-Benjamin Bratt also joined the series in the recurring role of Cliff, whose character chases Charlie after she ran away from the casino in the previous episode.
+Benjamin Bratt also joined the series in the recurring role of Cliff, whose character chases Charlie after she ran away from the casino in a previous episode.

 Due to the series' procedural aspects, the episodes feature several guest stars.
 Johnson was inspired by the amount of actors who guest starred on Columbo, wanting to deem each guest star as the star of the episode, which allowed them to attract many actors.
 The episode featured appearances by Chloë Sevigny and Nicholas Cirillo, who were announced to guest star in June 2022.
 The episode also featured an appearance by John Darnielle, who also worked in writing the songs of the episode.

 Critical reception

 "Rest in Metal" received extremely positive reviews from critics.
 Saloni Gajjar of The A.V.
 Club gave the episode an "A−" grade and wrote, "How often can Charlie find herself in a situation where a stranger she meets ends up six feet into the ground?
 But it's still early into the show, so I'm not complaining.
 The Columbo-esque gimmick is paying off richly.
 I'm thrilled there are six more episodes of Charlie finding herself in a mess she has to dig herself out of."

-Alan Sepinwall wrote, "It's also the one of these four that most effectively uses the Knives Out/Glass Onion rewind gimmick, as seeing Charlie hanging out with the doomed drummer adds even more value to her desire to catch his killers than the glimpses of her friendship with Natalie do in "Dead Man's Hand".
-And the payoff to the drummer's seemingly random Benson love is, like the trash can bit in "The Night Shift", a great bit of sleight of hand.
+Alan Sepinwall wrote, "It's also the one of these four that most effectively uses the Knives Out/Glass Onion rewind gimmick, as seeing Charlie hanging out with the doomed drummer adds even more value to her desire to catch his killers than the glimpses of her friendship with Natalie do in 'Dead Man's Hand'.
+And the payoff to the drummer's seemingly random Benson love is, like the trash can bit in 'The Night Shift', a great bit of sleight of hand.
 As the playwright Anton Chekhov once wrote, if you put a Robert Guillaume sitcom on the screen in act one..."
-Amanda Whiting of Vulture gave the episode a 4 star rating out of 5 and wrote, "Of the initial episode drop, "Rest in Metal" is the first in which the crime feels genuinely 'getawaywithable' to me.
+Amanda Whiting of Vulture gave the episode a 4 star rating out of 5 and wrote, "Of the initial episode drop, 'Rest in Metal' is the first in which the crime feels genuinely 'getawaywithable' to me.
 Some of that might be because Ruby, thanks to Sevigny's steely interpretation of what it looks like to be a woman in despair, is the first killer we've met who really seems to have her whole heart in the game."